Trashytalk/piwardrive/README.md

 # PiWardrive

 PiWardrive is a headless mapping and diagnostic suite for Raspberry Pi 5.
 It merges war-driving tools such as Kismet and BetterCAP with a touch-friendly interface built on Kivy/KivyMD.
 The project runs without an X server and includes a command line SIGINT suite for scanning.
+A browser-based dashboard is also available when the optional React frontend is built.

 For a full index of guides see [REFERENCE.md](REFERENCE.md) and the `docs/` directory.